rolfxli/EducationSavingsCalculator/README.md

 # EducationSavingsCalculator
-A really simple program that shows the growth of an education savings account per year.
+This is a super simple program that takes inputs of values such as yearly deposits and government contributions and then outputs the yearly value of the account!

+Any feedback is greatly appreciated!